codefresh-contrib/helm-gitops-example/README.md

 #### Using the Argo CD CLI

-Now that you've been able to view all the components within the Argo CD UI, like deployment, service, replicaset, pod - let's connect to Argo CD with the CLI.
+Now that you've been able to view all the components within the Argo CD UI, like deployment, service, replica set, pod - let's connect to Argo CD with the CLI.

-Login using the CLI:
+Log in using the CLI:

 `argocd login localhost:8080 --username admin --password <same_password_used_in_ui>`

-You might receieve an error about the server certificate, in this case it would be ok to proceed by typing "y".
-Argo CD generates it's own certificate and we can test that we are connected by listing our Argo apps:
+You might receive an error about the server certificate, in this case, it would be ok to proceed by typing "y".
+Argo CD generates its own certificate and we can test that we are connected by listing our Argo apps:

 `argocd app list`